Desiwah/RScanPlus/README.md

 &nbsp;

 > [!TIP]
-> **Web Selection:** Highlight any text on a webpage inside the app to instantly add it to your active list as a barcode or product code!
+> **Web Selection:** Highlight any barcode or product code text while browsing to trigger the "Add Selection" button.
+You can then choose which list to send it to and whether to save it as a Barcode or Product Code!

 &nbsp;